 Information for BOT Participants

-Please see the updated timeline for 2017 Break Out Trips below.
-The participant application period has now closed.
+Please see the updated timeline for 2018 Break Out Trips below.
+Check back soon for the following to become available:

 More information about past trips may be found here:

 - 2017 Trip Summaries

 - 2014 Berkshire Trip Summaries